-Your career break or sabbatical could be anything from a couple of months to more than a year.
+Your career break or sabbatical could be anything from a month to more than a year.
 The number of people taking breaks later in life is increasing, and they’re doing it for all sorts of reasons, from mental health, to learning a language, to simply seeing the world.
 And you may be surprised to discover that career breaks are actually encouraged by some employers.

 So book your flights, rent out your home, and take the plunge.
 Here are 10 reasons why we think you should.

 1. SEE THE WORLD